SAFE SPORT

 CRIMINAL BACKGROUND CHECK

 Sail Canada is responsible for ensuring the safety of athletes and participants in the sailing community.
-In November 2022, Sail Canada passed a screening Policy which includes requirement for Criminal Records Check depending on your role as part of the effort to keep all participants safe.
+Sail Canada has a screening Policy which includes requirement for Criminal Records Check depending on your role as part of the effort to keep all participants safe.

 Accepted forms and requirements for submitting to Sail Canada, assure you acquire the correct level of Criminal Record Check for your role: